Gas & Bloating Home Remedy With Dill

 1. Grind together and add to three cups of filtered boiling water.

-2. Boil till the water level reduced to half or to 1 ½ cups.
+2. Boil till the water level is reduced to half or to 1 ½ cups.

 3. Let cool.